camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 # Improved Camunda Run LDAP support

-Previous versions of the Camunda Run distro already supported the Camunda LDAP identity service plugin.
+Previous versions of the Camunda Run distribution already supported the Camunda LDAP identity service plugin.
 With this version, we made it easier to configure and use Camunda Run with the LDAP plugin with the following additions:

-The [Administrator Authorization plugin]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}) now ships with Camunda Run by default.
+The [Administrator Authorization plugin]({{< ref "/user-guide/process-engine/authorization-service.md#the-administrator-authorization-plugin" >}}) is now available within Camunda Run by default.
 With the Administrator Authorization plugin, you can configure which LDAP user group gains administrative access to configure additional authorizations.

 The Administrator Authorization plugin configuration properties are integrated with Camunda Run.
 You can find them in the [LDAP Adminstrator Authorization section]({{< ref "/user-guide/camunda-bpm-run.md#ldap-administrator-authorization" >}})